 Stay ahead of these horn fly populations by keeping an eye on the amount of flies you see on your herd.
 You'll typically see horn flies clustered along the midline and spreading down the sides of the animal or on hot days, moving onto the cattle's undersides.
 To most accurately estimate horn fly populations, check on your cattle in the morning while flies are still on upper sides of the animal.

 Want to learn more?
-Watch our Tom McBeth discuss economic thresholds and his tips for controlling fly infestations.
+Watch Tom McBeth discuss economic thresholds and his tips for controlling fly infestations.